sebastianspicker/practice-relay/README.md

 practice-relay documents maintained build commands, known limits, and remaining work.

 ## Status
-Lifecycle stage: core-build-out.
-Earlier setup detail now lives in maintained guidance.
+Lifecycle stage: expansion.
+The useful early notes have been carried forward.

 ## Development
 - Aligned local and CI checks for handoff.